fmenat/PyLearningCrowds/docs/methods.md

 * [Raykar et al](#model-inference-based-on-em---confusion-matrix): predictive model over GT inference based on CM of annotators
 * [Crowd Mixture Model](#model-and-annotations-group-inference-based-on-em---confusion-matrix) inference of model and groups on annotations of the data
 * [Crowd - Mixture of Annotators](#model-and-annotators-group-inference-based-on-em---confusion-matrix) inference of model and groups on annotations of the annotators
+* [Global - Label Noise](#model-inference-based-on-em---label-noise) inference of model and global behavior of annotations, as a label noise problem (only one confusion matrix)

 ---
 ### Simple aggregation techniques